 Bypass capacitors must be used on the power supply pins.
-Different pins supply different portions of the circuit, therefore capacitors should be nearby all power supply pins except as noted in Table 3 and Table 4.
-Use high frequency ceramic (surface mount recommended) $0.1\mu F$ capacitors close to each supply pin.
-If space allows, a $0.01\mu F$ capacitor should be used in parallel, with the smallest value closest to the device pin.
+Different pins supply different portions of the circuit, therefore capacitors should be nearby all power supply pins except as noted in the pin description table.
+Use high frequency ceramic (surface mount recommended) $0.1\mu$ F capacitors close to each supply pin.
+If space allows, a $0.01\mu$ F capacitor should be used in parallel, with the smallest value closest to the device pin.
 Additional scattered capacitors over the printed circuit board will improve decoupling.
 Multiple (large) via should be used to connect the decoupling capacitors to the power plane.
-A 4.7 to $10~\mu F$ bulk cap is recommended near the PLLVCC pins and also the LVDSVCC (pin #40) on the Transmitter.
+A 4.7 to $10 \mu$ F bulk cap is recommended near the PLLVCC pins and also the LVDSVCC (pin #40) on the Transmitter.
 Connections between the caps and the pin should use wide traces.